niuers/Distributed-System-Design-Review/Load Balancer.md

    * Helping to eliminate a single point of failure
    * SSL Termination
    * Session Persistence
+3. Horizontal scaling
+1. Load balancers can also help with horizontal scaling, improving performance and availability.
+1. Disadvantages
+   * Scaling horizontally introduces complexity and involves cloning servers
+   * Servers should be stateless: they should not contain any user-related data like sessions or profile pictures
+   * Sessions can be stored in a centralized data store such as a database (SQL, NoSQL) or a persistent cache (Redis, Memcached)
+   * Downstream servers such as caches and databases need to handle more simultaneous connections as upstream servers scale out

+## Disadvantage(s): load balancer
+1. The load balancer can become a performance bottleneck if it does not have enough resources or if it is not configured properly.
+1. Introducing a load balancer to help eliminate a single point of failure results in increased complexity.
+1. A single load balancer is a single point of failure, configuring multiple load balancers further increases complexity.

 ## Networking Protocols Served by Load Balancer
 1. TCP: